erg-lang/erg/doc/EN/syntax/type/advanced/quiantified_dependent.md

 NonEmptyArray = |N: Nat| [_; N | N > 0] # same as {A | N: Nat; A: Array(_, N); N > 0}
 ```

-The standard form of a quantified dependent types are `K(A, ... | Pred)`. ``K`` is a type constructor, `A, B` are type arguments, and `Pred` is a conditional expression.
+The standard form of quantified dependent types are `K(A, ... | Pred)`. ``K`` is a type constructor, `A, B` are type arguments, and `Pred` is a conditional expression.

-Quantified dependent types as a left-hand side value can only define methods in the same module as the original type.
+Quantified dependent types as left-hand side values can only define methods in the same module as the original type.

 ```erg
 K A: Nat = Class ...